davidmcclure/news-vec/notebooks/thesis/thesis.md

 ### Headline cleaning

-Before diving into a full comparison across all seven of the models, though -- as an initial smoke test, just to get a sense of the baseline difficulty of the task -- if we apply a standard tokenization to the raw headline strings that come through the Decahose, and then fit the vanilla logistic regression, we get 50% accuracy on the full 15-class model:
+Before comparing across the full set of seven models, though -- how difficult is the task?
+What kind of performance should we expect?
+As an initial smoke test -- if we apply a standard tokenization to the raw headline strings that come through the Decahose, and then fit the vanilla logistic regression, we get 50% accuracy on the full 15-class model:

 ```
                     precision    recall  f1-score   support